-What is La Noche de San Juan in Spain?
+What is the San Juan Festival?

 San Juan’s, or St John’s, feast day falls on the 24th of June every year, but it’s on St John’s eve, the 23rd of June, that the celebrations take place.
 Just a few short days after midsummer, it’s a Spanish festival celebrated on beaches all over the country that welcomes the summer ahead.

 Most Spanish people consider the bonfires of St John to mark the true beginning of summer, which is the season when Spain comes into its own.
 So, as you can imagine, it’s a fantastic excuse for a party.

 Most Spanish people consider the bonfires of St John to mark the true beginning of summer

 This is very much a fire-focused celebration and the bonfires of St John that burn on the country’s beaches are legendary.
 The bonfires of San Juan are said to purify and protect, warding off evil spirits.